team23/pydantic-async-validation/README.md

 ## Handling validation errors

 Like with normal pydantic validation, you can catch `ValidationError` and access the `errors()` method to get a list of all errors.
-Like pydantic errors will be collected and be raised as one `ValidationError` at the end of validation, including all errors that occurred.
+Like with pydantic errors will be collected and be raised as one `ValidationError` at the end of validation, including all errors that occurred.

 `model_async_validate()` will also try to validate child model instances, that are also using the